 Times have changed, particularly over the last year.
 Make sure the messaging on your career page reflects what you want your recruits to know about your company, as well as what candidates typically want to know about what you do.

 The best way to find out how you’re doing when it comes to interviewing candidates is to ask them yourself.
-Consider setting time aside to interview your newest hires and pick their brains about their experience when they were brought on board.
+Consider setting time aside to interview your new hires and pick their brains about their experience when they were brought on board.

-4. Offer New Managers a Refresher Course on Interviewing New Candidates
+4. Offer New Managers a Refresher Course on Interviewing

-The interview is your best chance to make a great impression on candidates so it’s important that you do it well.
-If you have new managers on your team, or even experienced managers who are feeling a little rusty, give them the opportunity to brush up on their interviewing skills by providing a refresher course.
+The interview is your best chance to make a great impression on candidates, so it’s important that you do it well.
+If you have new managers on your team – or even experienced managers who are feeling a little rusty – give them the opportunity to brush up on their interviewing skills by providing a refresher course.

 5. Clarify Your Messaging to Highlight Opportunities for New Candidates to Work Remotely

 For example, if your business is headquartered in Toronto, you may be open to hiring remote employees in locations like Vancouver, Calgary, or Regina.
-If that sounds like you, make sure the messaging on your career page, job postings and recruitment campaigns reflect this.
+If that sounds like you, make sure the messaging on your career page, job postings and recruitment campaigns reflects this.